DominikN/docs_new/docs/tutorials/mbed-tutorials/tutorial_1.md

     }
 }
 ```
 Now you can compile the project and flash it to your board.
-To view communication on your SBC you must disable Husarion Cloud, which is not currently supported by our mbed template firmware.
-You can enable it at any moment.
+To view communication on your SBC you must disable Husarion Cloud.

-In terminal type:
+If you haven't already disabled `husarnet-configurator` service please run:
 ```bash
     $ systemctl disable husarnet-configurator
     $ sudo shutdown -r now # it will reboot your SBC